HossamAbubakr/AWS-Blog-Deployment/README.md

 ## Summary

-This static personal travel blog was deployed to AWS as part of my AWS Cloud Developer Nanodegree from Udacity.
+This static personal travel blog was deployed to AWS as part of my **AWS Cloud Developer Nanodegree from Udacity**.

 It demonstrates my understanding and ability to configure the following services:
 AWS Buckets